chaddupuis/apptainer-in-docker-rocky/Readme.md

 - to just do a build:
 **aptcont.sif** and **aptbuild.def** are the expected output and input.
 - Create ./builds/aptbuild.def
-- sift container will be aptcont.sif when done
+- sif container will be aptcont.sif when done
 ```
 docker compose -f docker-compose-builder.yml up
 ```